Hemanth2618/Django-Backend/README.md

 # Django-Backend

-Backend was designed for a shopping store using Django.
-Django uses MVT (Model View Template) architecture
+I developed backend logic for a shopping store using Django.
+Django uses MVT (Model View Template) architecture.
+Python's in-built sqllite database was used for the storage.
+Accordingly multiple migrations were done to push the data to the database.